zumbov2/ChristmasTree/README.md

 # Animated Christmas Tree with `R`
-Christmas spirit sprinkled with a little bit of `8-bit`, a big helping of `tidyverse`, spiced up with some `ffmpeg` magic and voilà: twinkling Christmas trees as far as the eye can see. ;-)
+Christmas spirit sprinkled with a little bit of `8-bit`, a large portion of `tidyverse`, spiced up with some `ffmpeg` magic and voilà: twinkling Christmas trees as far as the eye can see. ;-)

 <img src="https://github.com/zumbov2/ChristmasTree/blob/main/tree.gif" width="600">